-The synthetic is often viewed with scepticism and mistrust, however we are entering an age where the ‘man made’ and the naturally occurring are perceived as one.
-From artificial environments as extension of our bodies, to buildings storing and processing private and public information and operating as self-sufficient entities connected to their users, the emerging city and the modern metropolis stands at the forefront of experimentation and sophisticated adaptation.
+The synthetic is often viewed with scepticism and mistrust, however, we are entering an age where the ‘man made’ and the naturally occurring are perceived as one.
+From artificial environments as extensions of our bodies to buildings storing and processing private and public information and operating as self-sufficient entities connected to their users, the emerging city and the modern metropolis stands at the forefront of experimentation and sophisticated adaptation.

 The research on Cyber-prosthetic architecture aims exactly at that: bridging and merging arts, technology and industry, to promote creative experimentation in design so as to expand and generate new innovative solutions.
 Through investigations of both social, urban and architectural issues, by means of a new paradigm, we gain the ability to initially identify seemingly redundant buildings and subsequently redefine them as renewed components of a larger urban system, as ‘tools’ that have the potential to generate social, political and urban change.